cisco/elsy/docs/configuringlcrepo.md

 `docker_registry` or `docker_registries`, not both.
 * `build_logs_dir`: If populated, elsy will dump ALL docker-compose service logs into this directory, directory must be relative to the repo root.
+* `local_images`: takes a yaml sequence containing images to not pull during bootstrap.
+This allows repo owners to provide images to the build using some external process.
+The image declared in `docker_image_name` is automatically included in this sequence.

 Some configuration options may also be specified as command line arguments.
 If a command line argument is present, it will take precedence and override any